-I’ve traveled a bit but still wonder how to pack natural hair products for travel.
-The first time I pack a suitcase for a trip I end up with so many items that I would be good for a month.
-Often bringing all your full-sized product along isn’t possible or takes up valuable space in your bag.
+I’ve traveled a bit but wonder how to pack natural hair products for travel.
+The first time I packed a suitcase for a trip I end up with so many items that I would be good for a month.
+Bringing all your full-sized products takes up valuable space in your bag.
 Travel sized amounts can work, even though as a heavy-handed product junkie the thought of carrying only a travel sized amount is scary.
-Lately I’ve gotten much better at packing, and even figured out some tricks to pack less of my natural hair products too.
+Lately, I’ve gotten much better at packing and even figured out some tricks to pack less of my natural hair products too.

 There are many ways to approach packing your products.
-The first thing to consider is how will you be wearing your hair?
+The first thing to consider is how will you be wearing your hair.
 If you will be wearing braids or a weave your product needs will be different from someone who will be wearing their hair out naturally.
-Take a few minutes to gather all you think you would need for the style and then continue with the process.
+Take a few minutes to gather what you need for the style and continue with the process.

 How long is your vacation?
-Depending on how long your vacation is you may need more product.
-If your vacation is a weekend getaway, or only a few days you may be able to bring even less.
-One time I was only going away for a weekend, and knew I wasn’t going in a pool or in a situation to get my hair dirty, so I washed, slightly over moisturized and sealed my hair to avoid bringing extra items along.
+If your vacation is a weekend getaway or only a few days you may be able to bring even less.
+One time I was only going away for a weekend and knew I wasn’t going in a pool or in a situation to get my hair dirty, so I washed, slightly over moisturized and sealed my hair to avoid bringing extra items along.

 From my experience, here are the best combos you can use to pack your natural hair products, depending on your vacation hair style.

 Protective styles.
 Weaves, braids, twists.
 You may just need shampoo and conditioner.
 The shampoo can clean your hair and the conditioner can mix with water and be used as a leave-in/moisturizer.
 Add a little oil by hand or in the mix if you need to seal.